melt-umn/ableC-lvars/oldREADME.md

-### A show function to provide a string representation of an element of the lattice.

-The show function must take an element of the lattice's base type and print a representation of that element to the screen.

-Ex.
-The `showInteger` function in `int.xc` returns the default `show()` value for a given integer.

-Ex.
-The `showState` function in `and.xc` returns a string like `"Pair(T(), F())"` or `"Top()"` for given state.

-### (Optional) A free function to indicate how to free an element of the lattice.

-The free function must take an element of the lattice's base type and free the element and all of its components.
-If no free function is provided, the freeing method used will default to doing nothing (e.g., in the case of a lattice of integers or another non-pointer type).

-Ex.
-In `and.xc`, a programmer might provide a function that, given a `State` pointer, frees both boolean pointers and the `State` pointer itself.

 ## Part 2: Creating a Lattice.

 If a programmer has defined the necessary lattice components with data elements `topEx` of type `baseType` and functions `leqEx`, `lubEx`, `showEx`, and `freeEx` as described above, they can create a new lattice `lat` as follows: